Disability And Injury FAQs

 - Dispositions (the number of decisions the ALJ has issued);

-- Fully Favorable (number of wins where the claimant won every issue or argument)
+- Fully Favorable (number of wins where the claimant won every issue or argument); and

 In short, if you know the name of the Judge assigned to your claim, you can determine your exact “chance” of winning.